intershop/helm-charts/charts/iom/docs/ExampleDemo.rst

 Installation of IOM
 ===================

-Create a file *values.yaml* and fill it with the content `listed above <TODO>`_.
+Create a file *values.yaml* and fill it with the content shown in section `values file`_.
 Adapt the settings of *persistence.hostPath* and *postgres.persistence.hostPath* to point to directories on your computer, which is shared with Docker Desktop.
 After that, the installation process of IOM can be started.

 .. code-block:: shell